mrts/ask-jira/README.md

 Source JIRA server configuration is picked up from `jiraconfig.py`.

+There is special support for ["portfolio epics"](https://www.scaledagileframework.com/epic/), a SAFe concept.
+Run `export_import_issues_for_jql` with the `--portfolio-epics` flag to enable portfolio epic mode.
+In portfolio epic mode, the argument JQL must return only top-level portfolio epics and all the linked issues are recursively migrated along with them.
+See also configuration settings with `PORTFOLIO_EPIC` prefix below.

 The task needs special configuration in `exportimportconfig.py` (see sample in `exportimportconfig-sample.py`):